Vie-Rus/Matplotlib-Basics/README.md

 # Matplotlib Basics
-A few basic graphs from matplotlib: Bar Graph, Histogram, Line Graph, Pie Chart, Scatter Plot Graph
+A few basic graphs from matplotlib: Bar Graph, Histogram, Line Graph, Pie Chart, Scatter Plot Graph, and Box/Whisker Plot

 *If not already install matplotlib with 'pip install matplotlib' and 'pip install numpy' with cmd*